 The Poetry Out Loud contest uses a pyramid structure.
 Beginning at the high school classroom level, teachers implement a two- to three-week curriculum using free, standards-based materials including the online poetry anthology, a comprehensive teacher’s guide, videos of student performances, lesson plans, and promotional and media guides.
 Hard copies of materials are free for teachers participating in the official program.

-Winners of classroom or school competitions will submit videos of their recitations online to compete at the regional level.
-If a student is unable to compete at a classroom or school level competition, they are still able to compete in the regional competition.
-The top two scoring students from each region will advance to the state competition.
+Students will submit videos of their recitations online to compete at the statewide semi-final competition.
+If a student is unable to compete at a classroom or school level competition, they are still able to compete in the statewide semi-final competition.
+The top 15 scoring students will advance to the state competition.
 The winner of the state competition will advance to Nationals.

-Deadline for Schools and Individual Students to Register for Regionals– Wednesday, January 27, 2021
+Deadline for Schools and Individual Students to Register for the Semi-final– Wednesday, January 27, 2021

-Deadline for Regional Submissions– Friday, February 5, 2021
+Deadline for Statewide Semi-Final State Submissions– Friday, February 5, 2021

 Deadline for State Submissions– Friday, March 5, 2021